Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 Similar entries for the post-upgrade files will also be present.

->**Note:** The legacy tool is still included and will create dumps of its own - the log messages look similar but should not be confused with the new format dumps.
+> **Note:** The legacy tool is still included and will create dumps of its own - the log messages look similar but should not be confused with the new format dumps.

->**Note:** JBPM has been removed from Content Services.
+> **Note:** JBPM has been removed from Content Services.
 Schema dump will ignore any JBPM tables and not treat their presence or absence as an error.

-#### Triggering dumps by using JMX
+#### Trigger dumps by using JMX

 Schema dumps can also be triggered manually by using a JMX client.